-The Access package addresses the "BY WHOM?" clauses related to SOI (in addition to "WHERE" and "To WHAT" clauses introduced in the Kernel Package).
+The Access package addresses the "TO WHAT?" and "BY WHOM?" clauses related to SOI.
 Assertions related to access are important for understanding the trust zones of the SOI, its internal attack surface as well as the external attack surface in the context of advanced persistent threats.
-Stereotype is the Access package that allows identifying certain blocks as the "agents" who are trusted to access some capabilities of the system.
+Metadata is the Access package that allows identifying certain blocks as the "agents" who are trusted to access some capabilities of the system.
 Access assertions are made in the form of agent handles data, agent accesses unit, or agent performs function.
 In addition, this package also identifies assertions related to the supply chain of the SOI in the form supplier supplies artifact.